jpratt2/CucumberTemplateJava/README.md

 For an installable version of Maven on Windows: https://installmaven.weebly.com/

-Command line switches to launch browsers from Selenide:
+Command line switches to launch browsers in Selenide:

     mvn clean test -P chrome
     mvn clean test -P firefox